Louie Bellson: Compositions and arrangements

-As a prolific creator of music, both written and improvised, his compositions and arrangements (in the hundreds) embrace jazz, jazz/rock/fusion, romantic orchestral suites, symphonic works and a ballet.
+As a creator of music, both written and improvised, his compositions and arrangements embrace jazz, jazz/rock/fusion, romantic orchestral suites, symphonic works and a ballet.
 Bellson was also a poet and a lyricist.
-His only Broadway venture, Portofino (1958), was a resounding flop that closed after three performances.
+His only Broadway venture, Portofino (1958) closed after three performances.

 As an author, he published more than a dozen books on drums and percussion.
 He was at work with his biographer on a book chronicling his career and bearing the same name as one of his compositions, "Skin Deep".
 In addition, "The London Suite" (recorded on his album Louie in London) was performed at the Hollywood Pilgrimage Bowl before a record-breaking audience.
 The three-part work includes a choral section in which a 12-voice choir sings lyrics penned by Bellson.
 Part One is the band's rousing "Carnaby Street", a collaboration with Jack Hayes.

 In 1987, at the Percussive Arts Society convention in Washington, D.C., Bellson and Harold Farberman performed a major orchestral work titled "Concerto for Jazz Drummer and Full Orchestra", the first piece ever written specifically for jazz drummer and full symphony orchestra.
 This work was recorded by the Bournemouth Symphony Orchestra in England, and was released by the Swedish label BIS.